Benefits of international trade

 Job creation and economic strengthening

-International trade expands the demand for labor in associated sectors such as production, logistics, and services, generating employment.
+International trade expands the demand for labor in associated sectors such as production, logistics and services, generating employment.

 This increase in employment contributes to the strengthening of the national economy and the reduction of unemployment, favoring social and economic development.

-Likewise, productive modernization thanks to external investments improves competitiveness and the quality of jobs.
+Likewise, productive modernization thanks to external investments improves the competitiveness and quality of jobs.

 Diversification of economic risks

-By accessing multiple markets, countries can diversify their sources of income and reduce the vulnerability facing internal economic crises.
+By accessing multiple markets, countries can diversify their sources of income and reduce vulnerability facing internal economic crises.

 Thus, international trade not only increases opportunities, but also protects the economy against global uncertainties.